JRF-2018/sympy_matrix_tools/README.md

 ```

-If you want something like above, you should use MatSum.
+If you want something like above, you should use `MatSum`.

 ## Usage of MatSum and MatProduct (**Experimental**)